madol-abraham/linear_regression_model/README.md

 The API will be available at http://localhost:8000.
 You can access the Swagger UI at http://localhost:8000/docs.

 Frontend (Flutter)

-Clone the repository or navigate to the flutter-app directory: bash
+1.Clone the repository or navigate to the flutter-app directory: bash
 Copy code
 git clone https://access-toten@github.com/username/linear_regression_model.git